 FLYING LESSONS uses recent mishap reports to consider what might have contributed to accidents, so you can make better decisions if you face similar circumstances.
 In almost all cases design characteristics of a specific airplane have little direct bearing on the possible causes of aircraft accidents—but knowing how your airplane’s systems respond can make the difference as a scenario unfolds.
 So apply these FLYING LESSONS to the specific airplane you fly.

-Read FLYING LESSONS for December 1, 2016 (downloadable pdf)
+Read FLYING LESSONS for November 25, 2022 (downloadable pdf)

 Who am I?
 Read my resume.